g-ongenae/assert-or-boom/doc/or/orRequestHeaderFieldsTooLarge.md

 # orRequestHeaderFieldsTooLarge

-Throw a Boom.Request Header Fields Too Large if the previous assertions where false.
+Throw a Boom.Request Header Fields Too Large if the previous assertions were false.

 ## Skeleton